Susana Chavez-Silverman

 Susana Chávez-Silverman is a U.S. Latina writer and professor of Romance Languages and Literatures at Pomona College in Claremont, California.

 Biography

 Chávez-Silverman, born to a Jewish Hispanist father, Joseph H. Silverman, and language teacher June Chávez, was raised in a bilingual and bicultural atmosphere between Los Angeles, Madrid and Guadalajara, Mexico.
 After completing her education, traveling a great deal, and living in Boston, Berkeley, Los Angeles, Spain and South Africa, she resides in Claremont, California, where she is professor in the Department of Romance Languages and Literature at Pomona College.
-Her areas of expertise include creative nonfiction, Latin American and U.S. Latinx/Chicanx literature and culture, poetry, and queer sexualities in Latin American and Latinx literature and culture.
+Her areas of expertise include creative nonfiction, Latin American and U.S. Latino/Chicano literature and culture, poetry, and queer sexualities in Latin American and Latino literature and culture.

 Education

 Chávez-Silverman received her undergraduate degree in Spanish from University of California, Irvine in 1977, graduating magna cum laude.
 She continued her education at Harvard University where, in 1979, she received her master's degree in Romance Languages.
 In 1991, Chávez-Silverman received her PhD in Spanish from the University of California, Davis.
 Her dissertation was titled The Ex-Centric Self: The Poetry of Alejandra Pizarnik.
 Chávez-Silverman previously taught at University of California, Santa Cruz, University of California, Berkeley, University of California, Irvine, University of California, Davis, and the University of South Africa.